semiomant/Dungeon-World/trans_text/Spielverlauf.md

 want, but the way to build a lasting connection is to do right by them.
-Forcing Duke Alhoro to give you a castle in return for his daughter will get you the land, but the reputation that comes along with your shady dealing won’t do you many favors.
-Coercion isn’t mind control, so play it nice if you want to make friends.
+Forcing Duke Alhoro to give you a castle in return for his daughter will get you the land, but the reputation that comes along with your shady dealing won't do you many favors.
+Coercion isn't mind control, so play it nice if you want to make friends.

 Magic, though, that just might be mind control.
-The morality of it’s debatable but you can bend someone to your will if you don’t mind tossing their free will in the corner.
+The morality of it's debatable but you can bend someone to your will if you don't mind tossing their free will in the corner.

-It’s worth keeping track of who’s got your back and who’d sooner stab you in it.
-The GM will be doing the same, and the worst enemy is the one you don’t know.
-You’re not the only ones in Dungeon World with grand designs.
+It's worth keeping track of who's got your back and who'd sooner stab you in it.
+The GM will be doing the same, and the worst enemy is the one you don't know.
+You're not the only ones in Dungeon World with grand designs.

-While you live the adventurer’s life, with no fixed address to give, other folks are likely to be more settled.
-Knowing where the blacksmith is that does the best work, or which town’s inns will put you up free of charge, is a fine thing indeed.
+While you live the adventurer's life, with no fixed address to give, other folks are likely to be more settled.
+Knowing where the blacksmith is that does the best work, or which town's inns will put you up free of charge, is a fine thing indeed.

 Keep in mind that not all power is physical.
-Even if you could take down King Arlon in a fight you’ll just be inviting retribution from his kin, allies, and court.
+Even if you could take down King Arlon in a fight you'll just be inviting retribution from his kin, allies, and court.
 Station is its own kind of power apart from magic and might.

 ### The World

-You’re an adventurer; you’re a big deal.
+You're an adventurer; you're a big deal.
 But there are other forces at work too.
 The world will go on without you.
-If you don’t deal with the goblin infestation in the sewers maybe someone else will.
+If you don't deal with the goblin infestation in the sewers maybe someone else will.
 Or maybe the goblins will take over the city.
 Do you really want to find out?

 A world in motion is a world waiting to be changed.
-Your choices of who to kill (or not), where to go, what bargains to make—it all changes the world you’re in.
-Changing the world requires acting on it—making moves and pursuing treasure and exploration.
+Your choices of who to kill (or not), where to go, what bargains to make-it all changes the world you're in.
+Changing the world requires acting on it-making moves and pursuing treasure and exploration.
 Change comes in many forms, including XP used to level up and gain new abilities.
 Those abilities are then used to go back out into the world and stir things up.
-It’s a cycle of change and growth for both you and the world you live in.
+It's a cycle of change and growth for both you and the world you live in.

 engl 8464 words/